 It is a practical example of circular economy principles in action.
 The goal is simple: everyone should benefit.
 Visitors leave with products.
 Vendors make sales.
 Connections are formed.
 The community grows stronger.

-Local Sustainability Living also partnered with Kochi Metro to encourage public transport use, rewarding visitors who arrived by metro with additional coupons.
+Local Sustainable Living also collaborated with Kochi Metro as its travel partner to encourage the use of public transport, rewarding visitors who arrived by metro with additional coupons.
 Small interventions like these demonstrate how sustainability can be integrated into everyday decisions.

 Building Quietly